satmandu/docker-deb-builder/README.md

-# Creating an ARM64 boot image for a Raspberry Pi 4B in a Docker container from a either a Ubuntu Bionic or Ubuntu Eoan (current/dev) RPI3 boot image
+# Creating an ARM64 boot image for a Raspberry Pi 4B in a Ubuntu Docker container from a either a Ubuntu Bionic or Ubuntu Disco (current/dev) RPI3 boot image

 (Initially adapted from project at https://github.com/tsaarni/docker-deb-builder )